3 Golden Hour Photography Tips

 - Get creative- If you want to create a halo look around your subject, either place the sun behind your subject or make sure the background is dark.
 It can also be helpful to try a lower camera angle if you’re looking to achieve this.

 With Iceland’s Eyjafjallajokull volcano filling the skies of Northern Europe and Britan with ash from multiple eruptions, photographers in the areas where the ash is drifting may be in for some great sunsets for quite some time.
-This article will help you take great sunset photos whether they are caused by volcanic eruptions or not.
+This article will help you take great sunset photos.

 We know a photographer who visited Hawaii exactly once, and then only for two hours while changing airplanes for a flight to Japan.
 He had time to take a few pictures right around the airport, including a photograph of that evening’s dramatic sunset with a palm tree in the foreground.
 He sold that image over and over again through his stock photo agency and made a total of $17,000.